Is Windows Defender Good Enough in 2024? Full Guide

 • More complete parental controls.

-• Extra features like a VPN (virtual private network) and password manager.
+• Extra features like an unlimited-data VPN and password manager.

 • And a lot more…

 Norton’s anti-phishing protections are among the best around.
 They caught a significantly larger number of suspicious websites in my tests than Defender — including malicious links in emails and text messages.
-Microsoft recently expanded Defender’s web protections to third-party browsers like Chrome and Firefox, but they’re nowhere near as good as Norton’s.
+Norton’s web defenses build on top of Microsoft’s, so you get two layers of protection (and Norton’s layer happens to be quite a bit stronger).

 🥇1.
 Norton 360 — Best Antivirus Alternative to Microsoft’s Windows Defender in 2024